AKASH-PRASAD7/NewsApp/README.md

 - HTML5 and CSS3: Standard web development technologies for structuring and styling the website.
 - JavaScript: Used for interactivity and dynamic content.
 - Bootstrap: A CSS framework used for responsive design and layout.
-- Backend Technologies: Mention backend technologies if applicable, such as Node.js, Express, or a CMS (Content Management System) like WordPress.

 ## Installation

+- Note Add your own NewsApI key
-- Clone the repository: git clone https://github.com/AKASH-PRASAD7/NewsApp.git
+- Clone the repository: git clone `https://github.com/AKASH-PRASAD7/NewsApp.git`
-- Navigate to the project directory: cd NewsApp
+- Navigate to the project directory: `cd NewsApp`
-- Install dependencies: npm install
+- Install dependencies: `npm install`
-- Start the app: npm start
+- Start the app: `npm start`

 # Contributing